hazae41/plume/README.md

 Same as above but this time the event is raced with an AbortSignal, if the signal is aborted before we get a reply, it will stop listening and return an error

+This time, we wrap `msg.text` in an extra `Ok` to signal to the waiter that the listening has not been aborted (the signal will return `Err` if aborted)

 ```tsx
 import { Plume } from "@hazae41/plume"
 import { Future } from "@hazae41/future"